 There’s some good news — perhaps — with this month’s newsletter, because there are at least some hints of change in real estate activity.
 Read on to find out what they are and what they could mean.
 It begins with the monthly news release from the Real Estate Board of Greater Vancouver, which always coincides with the release of the Nexus newsletter.
 Your thoughts about the newsletter and the Nexus website are always welcome.
+The monthly news release from the Real Estate Board of Greater Vancouver has uncovered figures that could be interpreted as a modest — and positive — change in market conditions.

 According to the REBGV’s monthly analysis, there is a moderate sales increase in the entire Greater Vancouver area, with total properties sold topping 2,000 for the first time this year, an increase of 44.2 per cent over the previous month.
-Also up was the number of properties listed (14,685), the most since September 2014, and 5,861 new listings represent an increase over both May 2018 and April of this year.
+Also up was the number of properties listed

 The board continues to connect the federal government with the sluggish market conditions, stating that “high home prices and mortgage qualification issues caused by the federal government’s B20 stress test remain significant factors behind the reduced demand that the market is experiencing today.”